w3c/wcag2ict/introduction.md

     * [set of non-web documents](#set-of-documents)
     * [set of software programs](#set-of-software-programs)
 * Updated sections
-    <div class="note">In this draft, most of the existing sections have undergone WCAG2ICT Task Force review and updates.
+    <div class=note">In this draft, most of the existing sections have undergone WCAG2ICT Task Force review and updates.
 Many sections required only minor editorial and link URL updates, such as the guidance for each WCAG 2.0 success criteria.
 Any sections that have not been fully updated have editor's notes to reflect their current status.</div>